zerotrickpony/helloelectron/README.md

 - NPM packages available in the renderer (TODO)
 - Tests that can run in node
 - A GUI framework that avoids jquery
-- Compiled CSS in TBD CSS abstraction language like SASS
+- Compiled CSS from a nicer language (I chose SASS which is pretty good)
 - Scaffolding that I find useful to have in graphical Electron apps

 ## Challenges